tupl-tufts/rdl/README.md

 y.push("three") # also a type error
 ```

 When RDL instantiates an object with type parameters, it needs to ensure the object's contents are consistent with the type.
 Currently this is enforced using the second parameter to `type_params`, which must name a method that behaves like `Array#all?`, i.e., it iterates through the contents, checking that a block argument is satisfied.
 As seen above, for `Array` we call `type_params(:t, :all?)`.
-Then at the call `x.instantiate('Fixnum')`, RDL will call `Array#all?` to iterate through the contents of `x` to check they have type `Fixnum`.
+Then at the call `x.instantiate('Integer')`, RDL will call `Array#all?` to iterate through the contents of `x` to check they have type `Integer`.

 RDL also includes a `deinstantiate!` method to remove the type instantiation from an object:
 ```ruby